-The Rector Magnificus opens the meeting by sounding the gavel and begins the ceremony as follows:
+The Rector Magnificus opens the meeting by the strike of the gavel and begins the ceremony with the words:

 "I hereby open this ceremony, convened by the Academic Board of Wageningen University, in which <name of PhD candidate> is offered the opportunity of defending a thesis, with propositions, entitled '<title of thesis>'.
-The defence will take place before an examining committee appointed by the Academic Board as a prerequisite for conferring the degree of doctor.
-Good morning/afternoon, ladies and gentlemen.
+The defence will take place before a thesis committee appointed by the Academic Board as a prerequisite for conferring the degree of doctor.
+Good morning/afternoon ladies and gentlemen.
 I would like to welcome you all to this graduation.
 My name is <name>.
-I am professor of <name chair> and member of the academic board.
-In this capacity, I represent the rector magnificus today."
+I am professor of <name chair> and representing the Academic Board and the Rector Magnificus today."

-The Rector Magnificus opens the defence a ceremony by introducing the first opponent: "I call on the first examiner, <name and job title of opponent>."
+The Rector Magnificus gives the floor to the first opponent but first introduces the opponent with the words:

-The Rector Magnificus introduces each subsequent member of the thesis committee to the PhD candidate when they ask their first question.
+"I call on the first examiner, <name and affiliations of the opponent>."
+The Rector Magnificus introduces each subsequent member of the thesis committee in a similar manner.

-The opponents discuss their objections with the PhD candidate during the time that is allocated, which is monitored by the Rector Magnificus.
+The opponents ask their questions and discuss their issues with the PhD candidate during the time that is allocated to them, which is monitored by the Rector Magnificus.